How to get your license: Architect firm

 Who needs a license?

-Any firm, regardless of business structure, that practices, or offers to practice, architecture in Washington State.
+Any architecture firm regardless of business structure that practices or offers to practice architecture in Washington State.

 Requirements